ARiccGitHub/twitch_project/README.txt

 The labels and countries are already loaded into script.py: labels = ["US", "DE", "CA", "N/A", "GB", "TR", "BR", "DK", "PL", "BE", "NL", "Others"] countries = [447, 66, 64, 49, 45, 28, 25, 20, 19, 17, 17, 279]
-Letís add some colors!
+Let‚Äôs add some colors!
-Because there are 12 countries (including N/A and Others), letís create an array called colors and add 12 color codes to it, like so: colors = ['lightskyblue', 'gold', 'lightcoral', 'gainsboro', 'royalblue', 'lightpink', 'darkseagreen', 'sienna', 'khaki', 'gold', 'violet', 'yellowgreen']
+Because there are 12 countries (including N/A and Others), let‚Äôs create an array called colors and add 12 color codes to it, like so: colors = ['lightskyblue', 'gold', 'lightcoral', 'gainsboro', 'royalblue', 'lightpink', 'darkseagreen', 'sienna', 'khaki', 'gold', 'violet', 'yellowgreen']
 Check out the Matplotlib color codes to find your inner Bob Ross.
 Then, use plt.pie() to plot a pie chart.
 Lastly, use plt.show() to visualize it.

 7.
-Optional: Letís make it more visually appealing and more informative.
+Optional: Let‚Äôs make it more visually appealing and more informative.
-First, letís ìexplodeî, or break out, the 1st slice (United States) Add the explode
+First, let‚Äôs ‚Äúexplode‚Äù, or break out, the 1st slice (United States) Add the explode
 Add shadows
 Turn the pie 345 degrees
 Add percentages
-Configure the percentagesí placement
+Configure the percentages‚Äô placement

 8.
 The visualization should look something like: